nvilacla04/TrafficOntology/README.md

 ## 4. Analysis & Competency Questions

 All SPARQL queries used to answer our final Competency Questions, are located in the query result sub-directory with the names **`query1.txt`** for example.
 The graphdb output of the queries has been exported to .csv files called **`query1-result`** for example.
 Finally, all visuals and data analyses were made in and using the **`data.ipynb`** notebook.

-## 4. Analysis & Competency Questions

-All SPARQL queries used to answer our final Competency Questions, along with data visualizations and analysis, are located in the **`queries.ipynb`** Jupyter Notebook.
+In order to see the complete data pipeline analysis there is another notebook called **`data_integrated_queries.ipynb`** that contains the queries integrated in python.
+There is however a local issue with memory that prevents the cells from running correctly.
+There is 1. a manual csv reading fallback in each cell, and 2. the other file which contains working visualization.

 ## 5. Data Sources